-Official Review by Sean Rowland, Stadium Journey Special Correspondent
+Photos by Sean Rowland Stadium Journey

-Few college hockey programs have a history to match Cornell, and the start of the success begins with the opening of the James Lynah Skating Hall in 1957.
+Few college hockey programs have a history to match Cornell, and the start of success begins with the opening of the James Lynah Skating Hall in 1957.
 After decades of occasionally playing on an outdoor rink, Lynah gave the Big Red a permanent home.
 However, it was not until the Harvard game in 1962 that the sport became popular on campus.

 Success followed as Cornell won a pair of National Championships in 1967 and 1970.
-A total of 19 NCAA Tournament appearances and 12 ECAC Titles have since followed, though recent success has eluded the Corenllians.
-All through this time, cramped and tiny Lynah Rink has been a beacon of noise with an atmosphere that is idolized in the sport.
+A total of 19 NCAA Tournament appearances and 12 ECAC Titles have since followed, though recent success has eluded the Cornellians.
+All through this time, the cramped and tiny Lynah Rink has been a beacon of noise with an atmosphere that is idolized in the sport.
 Though Lynah is not as raucous as it used to be, the traditions are still there and this is a fun place to enjoy a hockey game.

 Food items are what you would expect at a small rink with snack varieties and small meals.
 From the grill, fans can grab a cheeseburger ($4.75), hot dog ($3), sausage ($5), or slice of pizza ($3).
 A cup of chili is a nice option on the typically cold Ithaca nights.
 One of the more unusual things being sold: Gum.
 I never thought at a game that I needed a piece of gum, but hey, it’s here if you want it.
 Beverage choices are from Pepsi.

 A scoreboard would not fit over center ice, so a basic board is located only at one end of the rink and it features an old-school, dot-matrix message display.
 Despite a decent pitch to each row, sight lines are not the best as it is common to have heads in the way of the ice or to strain to see what is going on at the other end.
 By no means is this a comfortable hockey rink, but sometimes these are the places that lend to the best game day atmosphere, and that is the case at Cornell.

 The design allows for lots of noise reverberation and when a goal is scored, a deafening roar follows.
 The “Lynah Faithful” create an awesome hockey environment and they have several traditions and chants throughout the game that make this a fun atmosphere for first-time neutrals.
 “Let’s Go Red” is the most frequent chant, while the loudest is probably “It’s all your fault,” pointed at the opposing goalie after he lets one in.

 The game starts with fans reading newspapers during the visiting team introduction, followed by chucking them onto the ice.
 The band keeps things entertaining and the numbers they play throughout add to the atmosphere.
-Throughout the game other common chants include the Dragnet theme for each visitor penalty and the Tuba players hiking to Section A for a rendition of “Swanee River” during the first whistle in the third period.
+Throughout the game, other common chants include the Dragnet theme for each visitor penalty and the Tuba players hiking to Section A for a rendition of “Swanee River” during the first whistle in the third period.

 While this is a great college hockey atmosphere, all of this should be noted with an asterisk as I have to say that the chants and traditions are somewhat muted.
 Aside from the full and loud student section, only some in the crowd muster a half-hearted effort to participate.
 This has been noted by longtime fans that Lynah is not what it used to be as only one game (Harvard) gets the full-on craziness that made Cornell one of the top places to watch college hockey.

 The small city of Ithaca sits right at the southern tip of Cayuga Lake, within the Finger Lakes region of New York State.
 This part of the country is quite beautiful as wineries, waterfalls, and gorges make for a great outdoor excursion.
 However, given that Cornell Hockey is a winter sport, the outdoors may be less desirable to explore.
 A visit to downtown Ithaca is a better way to spend the day and there are plenty of hot spots to check out.

 However, there are more signs of “not what it used to be” as only the Harvard game is a guaranteed sellout.
-The 2016-17 season opener against a Top-5 team only had a crowd of 3,767 and an ECAC playoff game the season before failed to bring in more 4,000.
+The 2016-17 season opener against a Top-5 team only had a crowd of 3,767 and an ECAC playoff game the season before failed to bring in more than 4,000.
 Those are disappointing figures for a school that has a high reputation in the sport.

 Both Ithaca and Cornell can be challenging to reach from any direction and it certainly can be a nerve-wracking ride given the proficiency of snow in this part of the country.
 The closest interstate (I-81) is over 20 miles away, so country roads are needed.
 The most direct route is Exit 12 from I-81 as this leads to Route 79.
 Meanwhile, from the NY State Thruway (I-90) it takes almost 45 minutes of two-lane rural roads to reach Ithaca.